 And that was that.
 It was the largest war in human history and one of the shortest.
 The world was engulfed in flames and pandemonium and within days it was all over.
 The armies and the governments had been disintegrated.

-Scattered populations survived the planet just kept heating up.
+Scattered populations survived the war but planet just kept heating up.
 No one knows how many people live on Earth now.
 Possibly a few tens of millions, maybe less than ten million.

 We regressed, I can see that from the books in the library.
 The Burj Tower and Wembley Stadium, feats of engineering and brilliance that you don’t see now.
 All we see now are flood barricades.
 In London a city was gradually built from the materials 150 metres below the sea.
 McDermott said it is a wondrous sight after seeing only isolated islands as you pass what was once the Chilterns.

 A land of mechanical ingenuity rising into the crimson sky and stretching out now across the old city like a tentacled, recycled monster.
 London has risen again, McDermott likes to say.